Sapienza Università di Roma

 Dipartimento di Lettere e Culture Moderne

-The School explores the legacy of Fascism in Italy blending unique in situ visits to art, architecture and historical monuments led by international experts and classes on literature, film and culture led by Sapienza faculty.
+The Summer School The Cultural Heritage and Memory of Totalitarianism explores the legacy of Fascism in Italy blending unique in situ visits to art, architecture and historical monuments led by international experts and classes on literature, film and culture led by Sapienza faculty.
 The goal is to broaden the scholarly assessment of the period and to suggest innovative curricula for students in the humanities, who are also interested in working in museums and cultural institutes in Italy and abroad.
 The heritage of Fascism in Rome and Italy will be approached in the context of Nazism and Stalinism, and framed within the broader scenario of European colonialism.
-Special focus will be given to the analysis of totalitarianism’s influence on postcolonial dictatorships and how the idea of empire survived in post-WWII culture.
-Students will be solicited to elaborate on the transnational impact of artistic and cultural experiences born in Italy and especially Rome, beginning with visual and literary texts that interpret Fascism and the transition to democracy.
+Special focus will be given to the analysis of totalitarianism’s influence on the cultural production of the postwar period, in which this difficult legacy will constitute a battlefield of contrastive memories, and would shape the memory of later generations (postmemory).
+Students will be solicited to elaborate on the transnational impact of artistic and cultural experiences born in Italy and especially Rome, beginning with visual and literary texts that interpret Fascism and its contested heritage.
+The School promotes an active and participatory study of the traumatic legacies of Fascism, Nazism, and Stalinism, including the Shoah and colonial violence, while encouraging critical reflection on contemporary conflicts, to foster a global culture of peace, justice, and mutual understanding.

 Visits include: